SmartMaaS-Services/dev.smartmaas.services/README.md

 - You must have a SMTP server ready for sending out e-mails to the platform users (register at a provider of your choice or set up a server on your own which won't be covered by this guide).

-- A Docker Hub account is required for pulling required Docker images.
-Go to [Docker Hub](https://hub.docker.com) to create an account.

 ## How to deploy? ##

 **Preperation of VM**